NTCoding/linkedin-llm-extension/README.md

 4. Verify that the CSS selectors match LinkedIn's current UI
 5. Ensure content script is running on LinkedIn by checking the browser console
 6. Try scrolling down to load more posts and trigger the mutation observer
-3. Load the extension in your browser from the `dist` folder.
-4. Make changes to the code and reload the extension to see your changes.

 ## Contributing